 The longer the game went on, the more it began to bore me and the more I noticed how ugly it was.
-The early levels had some impressive elements to it, like the busy nature of the siege on Rome and the beach landing on Britannia’s shore, but later levels are increasingly boring and have no business being this taxing on my gaming hardware.
+The early levels had some impressive elements to it, like the busy nature of the siege on Rome and the beach landing on Britannia’s shore.
+Later levels are increasingly boring and have no business being this taxing on my gaming hardware.
 Areas are drab-looking and confined, character models are ugly and recycled a hundred times over, cutscenes are full visual artifacts, so why is this game dipping below 20 fps with frequent freeze-ups?

 Especially the character models frustrate me.
 Every enemy type has 1 model, so you frequently fight armies of clones with your own legion of clones at your side.
 Marius himself is so generic I often failed to recognize him in cutscenes and those 2 filler chapters at the end suddenly introduce multiple mystical women—all naked of course—and a whorehouse level.
 Not only are these shallow attempts at bumping up the game’s age rating, these women also look ridiculous.
 Their breasts reverberate so intensely with every step they take that it looks outright comical

 I can’t recommend Ryse to anybody and have no excuses to make for it.
 Its an ugly game with a meandering, overlong story that still only manages to clock in at 6 hours on a high difficulty setting.
 Its gameplay mechanics are shallow; you repeat gimmick segments over and over again to fill the time between regular fights, that you then effortlessly button-mash through.
 Its nonsensical story is filled with unlikable character and twists that make no sense whatsoever, and then still manages to end on a vague conclusion that leaves out many details and explanations.

 For a further rant about plot inconsistencies, please stick around.